 Manhattan has been scene of so many films, series and the theme in countless songs and poetries.
-One of the most famous films is called Manhattan by Woody Allen.
+One of the most famous films is Manhattan by Woody Allen.
 Definitely a must-see!

 One of the most famous pictures in the history of New York, is the one you see above.